pantheon-systems/terminus-build-tools-plugin/README.md

     TERMINUS_ENV: dev
 ```
 ** IMPORTANT NOTE: ** If you initially set up your site using `terminus build:project:create`, and you do **not** use the `--team` option, or the team you specify is not an Agency organization, then your Circle configuration will automatically be set up to use only the dev environment.
 If you later add multidev capabilities to your site, you will need to [visit the Circle CI environment variables configuration page](https://circleci.com/docs/api/#authentication) and **delete** the entry for TERMINUS_ENV.

+## Adding More Providers

+At the moment, the build:project:create command only supports GitHub and Circle CI.
+It is possible to add other providers.

+There is no plugin mechanism for providers; additional implementations must be added to the Terminus Build Tools plugin.
+Pull requests are welcome.

+### Declare the Provider Class

+In the [ProviderManager](https://github.com/pantheon-systems/terminus-build-tools-plugin/blob/master/src/ServiceProviders/ProviderManager.php) class, add the classname to the list in the `findProvider` method.

+### Impementing a New CI Provider

+Follow the example provided by the [CircleCIProvider](https://github.com/pantheon-systems/terminus-build-tools-plugin/blob/master/src/ServiceProviders/CIProviders/CircleCIProvider.php) class.
+A number of interfaces should be implemented:

+- [CredentialClientInterface](https://github.com/pantheon-systems/terminus-build-tools-plugin/blob/master/src/Credentials/CredentialClientInterface.php): declare the credentials (e.g. OAuth tokens) the CredentialManager shoud look up or prompt for on behalf of your CI Provider.
+- [CIProvider](https://github.com/pantheon-systems/terminus-build-tools-plugin/blob/master/src/ServiceProviders/CIProviders/CIProvider.php): set environment variables and configure the CI service to begin running tests.
+- [PrivateKeyReceiver](https://github.com/pantheon-systems/terminus-build-tools-plugin/blob/master/src/Task/Ssh/PrivateKeyReciever.php): receive the private key that will be generated for your CI Provider.
+The corresponding public key is added to Pantheon.
+- [LoggerAwareInterface](https://github.com/php-fig/log/blob/master/Psr/Log/LoggerAwareInterface.php): A logger will be injected into your class.

+### Implement a New Git Repository Provider

+Additional refactoring of the Build Tools plugin will be required before this is possible.
+The procedure will be similar to implementing a CI Provider.

 ## Examples